 When it comes to rain gutters, homeowners can choose from a wide variety.
-Residential gutters come in different shapes and sizes, and can be manufactured using one of several different materials.
+Residential gutters come in different shapes and sizes and can be manufactured using one of several different materials.
 Each option comes with its own pros and cons, like cost effectiveness, durability, and longevity.
 Different types of gutter systems may appeal to homeowners depending on the factors that are most important to them.

 - “K” Shaped – “K” shaped rain gutters are commonly seen on more modern homes.
-When seen from the side, they look like the letter “K.” This type of house gutter may be more cost effective due to its wide availability.
+When seen from the side, they look like the letter “K.” This type of house gutter may be more cost-effective due to its wide availability.

 - Half Round – Half round house gutters were commonly used on historical homes, and may have more aesthetic appeal than the more modern “K” shaped gutters.
-The smooth shape on the inside may make for easier gutter cleaning, as there are less crevices for debris to get stuck in.
+The smooth shape on the inside may make for easier gutter cleaning, as there are fewer crevices for debris to get stuck in.

 - Plastic – Usually made of durable, long-lasting vinyl, plastic house gutters are a great, low-cost option for homeowners.

 - Steel – Galvanized steel house gutter systems are the most economical solution for homeowners.
 Galvanized steel will hold up to heavy, falling debris (like small tree branches) and will last longer than other options.
-However, steel gutters must be coated with a protective sealant in order to be rust resistant.
+However, steel gutters must be coated with a protective sealant in order to be rust-resistant.

 - Copper – Initially orange in color, copper guttering weathers to become a natural light green color (referred to as patina).
 Designs may also be stamped into the metal.
 For these reasons, copper is the most ornamental option for homeowners.
 It is said that copper guttering can last up to 100 years, which outperforms the other types of gutter systems.

 - Wood – Wooden spouting looks attractive, but is not a good option for homeowners.
-It holds less water than the other types, and requires much more maintenance.
+It holds less water than the other types and requires much more maintenance.
 In addition to regular maintenance required of all gutters, wood requires yearly oiling, staining, and sealing as well.
 This can make wood spouting extremely expensive over time.

 - Seamed or Seamless Gutters – Seamless gutters are the optimal choice.
 Over time, seamed gutter systems can wear down at the seams and leak.
-This is impossible with seamless gutters, which reduces the chances of roof leaks and foundation problems for the home.
+This is impossible with seamless gutters, which reduce the chances of roof leaks and foundation problems for the home.
 Seamless gutters also make gutter cleaning a little easier, as debris won’t build up around the welding.